the-parallel-gods/mpi.js/docs/final.md

 ![](./images/benchmarks/Speedup_Local_Barrier_with_Tree_Interconnect_Optimization_Speedup.png){: style="display:block;width:75%;margin-left: auto;margin-right: auto;"}

 In this test, we see that the optimized barrier operation is not significantly different in speed on the crossbar architecture.
-This is
+This is expected since the SSMR optimization doesn't apply if all messages are direct.
+In the ring and tree architectures, the optimized barrier operation is slightly faster because the "return echo" of the barrier operation can benefit from the SSMR optimization.

-#### Bcast
+#### Local Bcast

 ![](./images/benchmarks/Speedup_Local_Broadcast_with_Crossbar_Interconnect_Optimization_Speedup.png){: style="display:block;width:75%;margin-left: auto;margin-right: auto;"}